Do you want to disable trackbacks and pings on your existing WordPress posts?

 If you have more than 999 posts on your WordPress blog, then you will need to visit the next page and repeat the process.

 We hope this article helped you learn how to easily disable trackbacks and pings on existing WordPress posts.
-You may also want to see our list of the best WordPress SEO plugins and tools or our guide on how to increase your blog traffic.
+You may also want to see our list of the best free tools every blogger should use, or check out our guide on how to quickly generate 100+ blog post ideas.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.